The Delegation Trap | Bill Foss

 Smart people.
 Experienced people.
 People with track records.
 You built the team you were supposed to build.

-And you’re still the bottleneck.
+And you are still the bottleneck.

 None of that is the problem.